sarahyjja/week4_MEIA_Autocomplete/readMe.md

 A simple autocomplete widget that accepts a search input and shows an auto-updating list of completed inputs.
 Specifically it uses the list of countries and gives the opportunity to visit that country Wikipedia.

+## Installation

+1 - Clone the repository

+2 - Run `npm install` -> that will install all the dependencies for you :)

 ## User stories

 As a user visiting this site, I should be able to